-Ryanair is facing similar legal challenges with respect to agreements with certain other airports, notably Lübeck (the 2010 agreement), Paris (Beauvais), La Rochelle, Carcassonne, Girona, Reus and Târgu Mureş.
-These investigations are ongoing and Ryanair currently expects that they will conclude in late 2017, with any European Commission decisions appealable to the EU General Court.
+Ryanair is facing similar legal challenges with respect to agreements with certain other airports, notably Paris (Beauvais), La Rochelle, Carcassonne, Girona, Reus, Târgu Mureş and Montpellier.
+These investigations are ongoing and Ryanair currently expects that they will conclude in late 2018, with any European Commission decisions appealable to the EU General Court.